Felicity Huffman starts serving prison time in college scam

 DUBLIN, Calif.
-(AP) - “Desperate Housewives” star Felicity Huffman reported Tuesday to a U.S. prison in California to serve a two-week sentence in a college admissions scandal, a representative said.
+(AP) - A representative for Felicity Huffman says the actress has reported to a federal prison in California to serve a two-week sentence in the college admissions scandal.

-A brief statement Tuesday from Huffman’s publicist, the TASC Group, said that she “is prepared to serve the term of imprisonment Judge Talwani ordered as one part of the punishment she imposed for Ms. Huffman’s actions.”
-A spokesman for the agency refused to be named.
+The Federal Correctional Institution, Dublin is a low-security prison for women in the San Francisco area.

 A federal judge in Boston sentenced Huffman last month to 14 days in prison, a $30,000 fine, 250 hours of community service and a year’s probation.

-The Federal Correctional Institution, Dublin is a low-security prison for women in the San Francisco Bay Area.

-Huffman was one of 51 people charged in the scandal, which exposed the lengths to which parents will go to get their children into elite schools and reinforced suspicions that the college admissions process is slanted toward the rich.

-Huffman pleaded guilty in May to fraud and conspiracy for paying an admissions consultant $15,000 to have a proctor correct her daughter’s SAT answers.
+The “Desperate Housewives” star pleaded guilty in May to fraud and conspiracy for paying an admissions consultant $15,000 to have a proctor correct her daughter’s SAT answers.

-The amount Huffman paid is relatively low compared with other alleged bribes in the scheme.
-Some parents were accused of paying up to $500,000.

-The scandal was the biggest college admissions case ever prosecuted by the Justice Department.
+A statement Tuesday from Huffman’s representative says that she “is prepared to serve the term of imprisonment Judge Talwani ordered as one part of the punishment she imposed for Ms. Huffman’s actions.”

 Sign up for Daily Newsletters